Barqawiz/Android-Kotlin-Basic2Advanced/README.md

 - **EggTimer**: learn how to show and custom notifications.<br><br>
 - **CustomFanControl**: design and implement the functionality of custom view to control a dummy fan.<br><br>
 - **MiniPaint**: draw on custom view using a canvas and cache for better performance.<br><br>
+- **TodoTester**: Write basic tests for a todo application, and choose between instrumented/ local tests.

 ### Extras